bonny/WordPress-Simple-History/readme.txt

 - Added: filter `simple_history/simple_logger/log_message_key` added, that can be used to shortcut log messages.
 See [example file](https://github.com/bonny/WordPress-Simple-History/blob/master/examples.php) for usage.
 Fixes https://wordpress.org/support/topic/stop-logging-certain-types-of-activity.
 - Added: now uses object caching at some places.
 Should speed up some parts of the plugin for users with caching enabled.
 - Fixed: IP info popup can now be closed with `esc`.
-- Fixed: works better on small screens + misc other style related fixes.
+- Fixed: works better on small screens (like mobile phones) + misc other style related fixes.

 = 2.0.19 (February 2015) =